 always be a mix of genres, and the sign-up for WordStorm can

-be either poetry and prose.
+be either poetry or prose or song.
 The key elements will be

 quality writing and entertainment.
 Material read must be the

-reader's own work, and be read without props or instruments.
+reader's own work, and be read without props.

-mimimal operating costs.
+mimimal operating costs and to the costs for apllications fees for funding and honorariums to featured readers.
 Demeter's Coffee Vault has a capacity of

 about 50 people, so don't be disappointed, reserve ahead